samfitgen/trgen/docs/Road-Climbing_Road_Race-Low_Volume.md

 **Description**:

 > Bradley is 4x10-minute intervals at 95-99% FTP.
 Each interval includes
-> 4x8-second neuromuscular bursts at 150-180% FTP.
-Recoveries between intervals
+> 4x8-second neuromuscular bursts at 150-180% FTP and recoveries between
-> are 3 minutes long.
+> intervals are 4 minutes long.

 ### Wednesday